Anix003/Convex-Hull-Visualizer/README.md

 ## 🧮 The Algorithm

-The visualizer implements the Gift Wrapping algorithm (also known as Jarvis March) to find the convex hull.
+The visualizer implements the Brute Force Convex Hull algorithm to find the convex hull.
 Here's how it works:

 1. 🔍 Find the leftmost point
 2. 🔄 For each point, find the most counterclockwise point